clarech712/testsuite-main/README.md

 - `test.err`: Expected error file.
 Some applications print info in `stderr`
 - (optional) `test.pre`: Some tests also include a pre-submission script, e.g. the `intel` test has a `test.pre` script where the binary is compiled.
 This happens *before* the job is submitted.

+There may be additional files such as input files or includes.

 ### Updating tests or developing new tests
 To update testapp (matlab in the below example), the first step is to copy our matlab testapp to `$HOME/.testapps`.
 ```